 Typical Work Settings

+Your work as a nurse will most often revolve around patients and the settings where patients receive care.
 Nurses care for patients in hospitals, urgent care centers, nursing care facilities, doctors' offices, schools and camps, and correctional facilities.
 Some work for home health care agencies, supervising home health aides and providing patient care.
 Other nurses serve in the military.

 What Else You Need to Know